SONIC Franchise FAQ

 - Marketing materials such as radio and TV commercials, newspaper ads, direct mail, coupon books, promotional posters and signage that can be customized for your location

 It typically takes six to eight months to secure a site.
-Once site selection is complete and construction and build-out begin, it takes an average of 12-18 months to open your SONIC Drive-In franchise.
-(Restaurants in Southern states typically require a shorter length of time.)
+Once site selection is complete and construction and build-out begin, it takes an average of 90 days to open your SONIC Drive-In franchise.

 SONIC offers a 12-week training program that includes eight weeks of restaurant training, three weeks at new store openings and one week of classroom training.
 Prior to your grand opening, your general manager must be in place and fully trained.
 All SONIC general managers are certified at a certified training store.

 At SONIC we maximize all five dayparts across our BLADE strategy — featuring a strong breakfast, lunch, afternoon, dinner and evening.
 We sell breakfast food, including breakfast burritos and Breakfast Toasters, and our lunch and dinner items include made-to-order hot and fresh burgers, hot dogs, corn dogs, tots and French fries.
 In addition, we have a thriving frozen treat and fountain drink business.
-Our drinks, shakes, slushes and ice cream business accounts for nearly 40 percent of our revenue.
+Our drinks, shakes, slushes and ice cream business accounts for nearly 40% of our revenue (varies by market).

 Some of our most successful SONIC franchisees are deeply invested in their local communities.
 SONIC’s heritage was not only founded on great food and friendly service, but also steeped in being part of the community.
 It’s not just the right thing to do; it’s good business.
 SONIC operators don’t consider community involvement a sales gimmick or a public-relations ploy.
 They see it as a way to be a good neighbor and to have a positive impact on their communities.
 Their efforts may include awards to encourage young children to read and incentives to keep older children in school.
 They also might provide opportunities for fundraisers for school projects or other means of assistance for events in the community.